-In contrast, TAB excludes ordinary people from being consulted on several decisions that will affect them.
+In contrast, the TKLB excludes ordinary people from being consulted on decisions that will affect them.
 This includes some decisions about which groups or sub-groups of people should be recognised, who should be recognised as traditional leaders and how many members there should be in traditional councils.
-Often, TAB does not even provide for ordinary people living in traditional communities to be notified of decisions that have been taken that will affect them.
-Instead, TAB highlights consultation with powerful elites such as the Houses of Traditional Leaders, royal families and traditional councils.
-TAB therefore goes against the values of public participation in both the Constitution and customary law and thereby privileges the voices of those people or groups who already have an advantage in rural and traditional politics.
+Often, the TKLB does not even provide for ordinary people living in traditional communities to be notified of decisions that have been taken that will affect them.
+Instead, the TKLB highlights consultation with powerful elites such as the Houses of Traditional Leaders, royal families and traditional councils.
+The TKLB therefore goes against the values of public participation in both the Constitution and customary law and privileges the voices of those people or groups who already have an advantage in rural and traditional politics.

-8. Supports rural elite's access to wealth and resources
+7. Supports rural elite's access to wealth and resources